 To remove the system monitor plugin:

-remove, from Config.hs
+remove, from Config.hs, the line

 runnableTypes :: Command :*: Monitors :*: ()